March for Our Lives: Celebrity and corporate support

 George Clooney and Scooter Braun were major forces behind the organization of the march, and aided in fundraising efforts behind the scenes.
 Amal and George Clooney donated $500,000 to support the march and announced they would attend.
 Oprah Winfrey matched the Clooney donation to support the march.
 Jeffrey Katzenberg and his wife Marilyn also contributed $500,000.
 Film director and producer Steven Spielberg and actress Kate Capshaw Spielberg donated $500,000, also matching the donation of the Clooneys.
 On February 23, Gucci announced they were also donating $500,000 towards the march.
 Other people and organizations offering support have included Selena Gomez, Justin Bieber, Gabby Giffords, Lauren Jauregui, Alyssa Milano, Moms Demand Action, Amy Schumer, St. Vincent, Harry Styles, Hayley Williams, Paul McCartney, Kanye West, and Kim Kardashian.
 John Legend and Chrissy Teigen donated $25,000.
 Jimmy Fallon pledged to attend an event with his family.
 Samantha Bee interviewed kids.
 Jim Jefferies interviewed participants in San Diego.
 Other celebrities including Taylor Swift have donated an undisclosed amount of money toward the campaign.
 Justin Timberlake, Will Smith, Cher and Amy Poehler also participated in the march.

 James Corden promoted the March for Our Lives event.
 John Zimmer and Logan Green, the co-founders of Lyft, announced their support of the rallies and stated that their company would provide free rides for those attending demonstrations.
-Dating app Bumble CEO Whitney Wolfe Herd subsequently announced that they were supporting the NeverAgain movement by banning all images of firearms on their dating application.
+Bumble CEO Whitney Wolfe Herd subsequently announced that they were supporting the NeverAgain movement by banning all images of firearms on their dating application.

 John Cena and Millie Bobby Brown applauded the March for Our Lives event at the Kids Choice Awards.

 The founding members of MFOL were awarded Smithsonian magazine's 2018 American Ingenuity Award in the Youth category.